the-technat/the-technat/content/posts/k8s_kubeadm.md

 Make sure the master nodes have their taint on them so that only control-plane components are scheduled on them:

 ```
-k taint nodes lion node-role.kubernetes.io/master:NoSchedule
+k taint nodes master-1 node-role.kubernetes.io/master:NoSchedule
 ```

 ### type: LoadBalancer

 You may have noticied that I installed my K8s cluster on Hetzner.
-But as you might now, the cloud controller manager of K8s does not support interacting with Hetzner to provision LoadBalancers for Services.
+To interact with Hetzner Cloud you would now need the [Hcloud CCM](https://github.com/hetznercloud/hcloud-cloud-controller-manager) in order to be able to provision LoadBalancers for Services.

-This is the point where the [hcloud-cloud-controller-manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) comes into play.
-This is a simple controller that talks to the Hetzner API and enriches your nods with some labels about the typology and provisions LBs if desired.

-See the repo for a quickstart how to install the manager.
+See their repo for a quickstart how to install the manager and note that the prerequisite with the cloud-provider flag in the kubelet has already been done.